-Case size: 42 millimetres Material: bronze Movement type: mechanical automatic Water resistance: up to 300 metres
+Case size: 41 millimetres Material: stainless steel Movement type: automatic Water resistance: up to 300 metres

 If you want a watch that takes advantage of pioneering developments in engineering and the best new technology, then you want to take a good look at the Citizen Eco-Drive Promaster.

 This ISO-compliant professional diver watch features Eco-Drive technology which means it’s powered by light—from either the sun or an artificial source.
 What does this mean?
 It means you’ll never have to change the batteries of your Eco-Drive Promaster—a major bonus.

 Not only is harnessing renewable energy eco-friendly but it has an added advantage in that, by never opening your watch, you’ll never compromise the factory seal.
 You can therefore be assured of its long-term water-resistance.

 But the fun doesn’t stop there with the Citizen Eco-Drive Promaster.
 You’ve also got a one-way rotating elapsed-time bezel—vital in any good diver watch.
 There’s also a day-date indicator, luminous hands so you can read the time at any depth, and an anti-reflective mineral crystal display.
 Finally, a screw-down crown stops water and dust from penetrating the movement.